tbarbette/retina-expe/README.md

 	--tags ssl tls rate high #Tags according to the experiment, see http.npf
 ```

-**Warning: if using the CloudLab c6525-25g nodes, add the ",nic=1+2" parameter to each nodes.
+**Warning: if using the CloudLab c6525-25g nodes, add the ",nic=1+2" parameter** to each nodes.
 Eg `client=node-0-ctrl,nfs=0,nic=1+2`.
 This is because NPF detects the NICs on the cluster machines, but those nodes use 25G mellanox NICs for both experiment and control, therefore NPF's interface 0 is actually the control NIC.
 Failure to do so will break the node connectivity.
-The only solution will therefore be to powercycle the node throught the CloudLab interface.**
+The only solution will therefore be to powercycle the node throught the CloudLab interface.

+**Important: Run NPF from the dut node.** (node-2 on cloudlab) this is needed because NPF has currently no way to retrieve files over SSH before running the python parsing script.
+Performance won't be very affected by the few python instructions, especially if using isolcpus (this is the case on cloudlab).

 The final command to run is therefore:
 ```